tbdavid2019/stock-kline-spot/README.md

 python app.py

 Interface Features
-	1. Enter the stock ticker (e.g., AAPL or 2330.TW).
+	1. Enter the stock ticker: E.g., AAPL or 2330.TW.
-	2. Select the time period for analysis (1 month to 1 year).
+	2. Select the time period for analysis: 1 month to 1 year.
-	3. Choose the types of candlestick patterns to detect (Bullish or Bearish).
+	3. Choose candlestick pattern types: Bullish or Bearish patterns.
-	4. Adjust the signal strength filter (default is 0 to show all detected patterns).
+	4. Adjust the signal strength filter: Default is 0 to show all detected patterns.
 	5. Click the Submit button to view the analysis results.

 Feature Highlights